giovicente/estimates-using-pert-method/README.md

 That said, this choice wasn’t entirely negative when it came to programming logic and calculation challenges.
 At one point, I needed to compute the square root of a value, and since `BigDecimal` doesn’t provide this functionality natively, I ended up implementing square root calculation manually using the Raphson-Newton method.
 This turned out to be a fun challenge.

 The goal of this program is to be cloned and executed locally in a command-line environment, so scalability is not a concern here.
 However, I am considering creating a specific branch to handle estimates as doubles, allowing the algorithms to be more space-efficient.

-## Features

-The program will calculate an estimated time in days based on two scenarios: individual estimation and batch estimation.

-The individual estimation will calculate the expected duration based on three values: an optimistic estimate, a nominal estimate (most likely to be accurate), and a pessimistic estimate.

-The batch estimation will consider the same variables but assumes that the professional is working on multiple projects.
-It will then return the time required to complete all of these projects.

-**Important note:** For decimal values, always use a comma as the decimal separator.